hzhao16/Big_Data_project/README.md

 $ python hypothesis3.py
 ```

-For the fourth hypothesis: Correlation between complaints in some zipcode and census data
+For the fourth hypothesis: Correlation between complaints in some zipcode and census data, run locally

 ```sh
 $ python hypothesis4.py